Russell-Waterhouse/blog/content/post/landmines.md

 stack frame, managing registers, and whatever else a function call entails in Java.
 And it's more tediuous to write.

-Now getters and setters can be useful.
+Now, getters and setters can be useful.

 When a chunk of data needs validation, a private variable with a public setter is great.